DeepChainBio/bio-transformers/README.md

 </details>

 # Bio-transformers
-bio-transformers is a python wrapper on top of the **ESM/Protbert** models, which are **Transformers protein language models**, trained on millions of proteins and used to predict embeddings.
+`bio-transformers` is a python wrapper on top of the **ESM/Protbert** models, which are **Transformers protein language models**, trained on millions of proteins and used to predict embeddings.
 This package provides a unified interface to use all these models - which we call `backends`.
-For instance you'll be able to compute natural amino-acids probabilities or embeddings on multiple-GPUs.
+For instance you'll be able to compute natural amino-acids probabilities ,embeddings or easily finetune your model on multiple-GPUs.

  You can find the original repositories for the models here :
  - [ESM](https://github.com/facebookresearch/esm/)